psychemedia/storytelling-notes/violin.md

 Paganini

 https://scholarworks.iu.edu/journals/index.php/cl/article/view/34959/38148 Me and the Devil": Legends of Niccolo Paganini and Robert Johnson HOLLY EVERETT AND PETER NARVAEZ, Contemporary Legend n.s.
-4 (2001):20-47 [ interesting descriptins of paganini ]
+4 (2001):20-47 [ interesting descriptions of paganini ]

 file:///Users/tonyhirst/Downloads/[15685292%20-%20Religion%20and%20the%20Arts]%20The%20Devil,%20the%20Violin,%20and%20Paganini_%20The%20Myth%20of%20the%20Violin%20as%20Satan%E2%80%99s%20Instrument.pdf
 via https://brill-com.libezproxy.open.ac.uk/view/journals/rart/16/4/article-p305_1.xml